briandoconnor/my-sandbox/20150805_provisioning_testing_with_sergei/README.md

 At this point make a note of the new AMI in your account and change the file `terraform.tfvars`.
 Also change your AWS key and secret key in this file.

+You also want execute the following in the shell to prevent annoying connection confirmations by Ansible:

+    export ANSIBLE_HOST_KEY_CHECKING=False

 ## Launching Hadoop

 To see what will be called, do the following in your `terraform_hadoop_config` directory: